Bid and Ask Spreads in Day Trading

-A small spread will exist when a market is being actively traded and when it has high volume—a significant number of contracts being traded.
+A small spread will exist when a market is being actively traded and has high volume—a significant number of contracts being traded.
 This is the case throughout the trading day for many popular trading markets, but it only happens at certain times of the day for other markets, such as the European open and the U.S. open.

 When the bid and ask prices are far apart, the spread is said to be a large spread.
 If the bid and ask prices on the EUR, the Euro to U.S. Dollar futures market, were at 1.3405 and 1.3410, the spread would be 5 ticks.